 Callywith College was approved in February 2016 and opened in September 2017.
-Callywith College is a 16-19 free school operating as a single academy trust and has has grown rapidly since opening.
-The College is graded 'Outstanding' by Ofsted and has an excellent reputation.
-Callywith College is sponsored by Truro & Penwith College (TPC) and works closely with TPC.
-The curriculum offers learners a range of A Levels and Diplomas, as well as other Level 2 and 3 choices, designed to enable them to gain the qualifications needed to progress onto higher education or sustainable employment.
+Callywith College is a 16-19 free school operating as a single academy trust and has capacity for 1280 learners.
+The College is sponsored by Ofsted Outstanding Truro & Penwith College (TPC) and works closely with TPC.
+The curriculum offers learners a range of A Levels and Diplomas, as well as Level 1, 2 and 3 choices, designed to enable them to gain the qualifications needed to progress onto higher education or sustainable employment.